CBD oil can be used as a drug or a food supplement. But no matter what, it is still an herbal extract.

 - Body weight decides the minimum weight of CBD to be taken: The next step is to assess how much CBD in weight (mg) is right for a person, of say, 46 kg.
-A person with higher body mass generally requires more CBD to take effect, while a person with lighter body weight can feel the same effect with a much lesser amount of CBD.
+A person with a higher body mass generally requires more CBD to take effect, while a person with a lighter body weight can feel the same effect with a much lesser amount of CBD.

 - The Extent of Effect: For most CBD users, the dose depends on how much is needed to reduce their discomfort to a manageable level.
 A light headache may require much less quantity of CBD (in weight) compared to a kind of chronic pain experienced by the same person.

 - First-time vs. long-time user: Sometimes, irrespective of the body weight of a person or the intensity of his pain, the same amount of CBD will not consistently keep helping a person trying to manage his pain.
-With continued use, the body starts to experience a reduced effect, if taken in smaller doses.
+With continued use, the body starts to experience a reduced effect if taken in smaller doses.
 In other words, the body develops a level of tolerance to the substance.
 In such cases, higher doses may become necessary to achieve the desired effect.

 The CBD Sweet Spot – How To Calculate Dosage That’s Right For You?